LeeeeeAndLv/Latex-w-math/README.md

-# first-repository
+## Forehead

 This is my first repositoty

-I would try it for latex first
+I would try it for Latex first

-# 2022-10-19
+## 2022-10-19

---It is cool to noticed that Markdown can recognize tex commands like: $x^2$
+Updated Latex template. btw, It is cool to noticed that Markdown can recognize tex commands like: $x^2$

+## To be continued...